wasmvision/wasmvision-site/content/docs/concepts/platform.md

 ## Datastore

 Access to a key-value store for saving and retrieving data associated either with specific image frames, or else with specific processors.
+See [Datastore](/docs/concepts/datastore) for more information.

 ## Time